 Disabled access is provided on entrance to the building via a stair lift, which is subject to weight restrictions and is unsuitable for powered wheelchairs.
 Screen 1 is accessed via another dedicated lift.
-There is no disabled access to Screen 2, which is up two flights of stairs.
+There is no disabled access to the Royal Boxes or Screen 2, which are up two flights of stairs.

 Tube: Green Park, Hyde Park Corner (exit 3).

 Buses: 14, 19, 22, 36, 38, 73, 82, 137 (nearest stop: Hilton Park Lane).